alexandergrantuni/TwitterClone/alexandergrant/README.txt

 ---- Security ----

-- Stored procedures and prepared statements.
+- Prepared statements.
 - All passwords are encrypted using secure hash algorithm 1.
-- Server-side and client-side validation for all user commands
+- Server-side and client-side validation for all user entry.